 This election is held for voters to approve or reject amendments to the Alabama constitution.
 It is often associated with another type of election.

-You can find the Statewide Ballot Measures, or Constitution Amendments that will be in the 2022 General Election here.
+You can find the Statewide Ballot Measures, or Constitution Amendments that will be in the 2024 Elections here.

 A special election is held to place specific issues on the ballot for voters or to fill a vacancy for certain types of elected offices.

 Elections for municipal (think: local) office are held every 4 years.
 Municipal elections may include roles like the Mayor, School Board members, or City Council membersdepending on your town.
 Municipal elections are nonpartisan.To determine specific details related to municipal elections, contact the city clerk of your municipality.